-Food is available through our Languille Emergency Shelter on Tuesday, Wednesday and Thursday from 9:45 am – 3:00 pm.
+Food is available through our Languille Shelter on Tuesday, Wednesday and Thursday from 9:45 am – 2:00 pm.
 The address is 267 N. Belmont Ave.
-We only provide utility assistance to those women and families that reside at our shelters.
+Showers, breakfast and lunch, clothing, bus tokens and referrals are offered as well.

 If your question was not answered here, please contact the Development Department at (213) 482-1834